PayPal growing faster than expected

 Adjusting earnings per share (excluding one-time expenses) also beat Wall Street’s predictions, at 46 cents, instead of 43 cents.

+Shares were up over 1% in initial after hours trading.
+They closed Wednesday at $58.79.

 The company also raised earnings guidance for the year, meaning the company is telling investors that it is on track to exceed its goals.
+They are expecting between $12.775 and $12.875 billion in revenue for the year.

 Mobile payment volume increased 50% in the quarter, coming in at $36 billion.